scotrug/scotrug.github.io/_posts/2017-02-06-edinburgh-february-2016.md

 Something that had come up at a previous meeting but wasn't discussed in January is the subject of test doubles.
 What are they?
 What different flavours are there?
 When should you use them?
 Does it even matter?

-At RubyConf in November, Noel Rappin gave a talk on this subject.
+At RubyConf in November, [Noel Rappin](http://www.noelrappin.com/) gave a talk on this subject.
 So we're going to show the talk, and then discuss it afterwards.
 Of course, this will also be a time to talk about anything else you'd like.

-In a change to the regular occurence, there will be some snacks.
+In a change to the regular occurrence, there will be some snacks.
 I think CodeBase also has water available, but feel free to bring along your own juice or water.
 As always, we're a friendly bunch and newcomers as well as folk who have been before would be most welcome.
 See you on Thursday!